 How to dry flowers quickly.
-Try my technique for Oven Dried Flowers and then how to make your own potpourri! for more floral ideas see my Wreaths + Plants page.
+Try my technique for Effortless Oven Dried Flowers for Crafts and then how to make your own potpourri! for more floral ideas see my Wreaths + Plants page.

 Today I am going to show you how to dry flowers in the oven to use in craft projects or potpourri.
 My husband sent me a beautiful bouquet of flowers for my anniversary and instead of tossing out the flowers when they started to die I dried them out and made some Spring Citrus Potpourri.

 I am so impatient, I wanted to dry the flowers out fast instead of waiting two weeks for nature to do it for me.
 Funny how we live in that “I want it now” mode these days.
 We are all so spoiled.
 Here is a super easy way to dry flowers, using your oven.
 Let’s get started~